Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 Most down jackets will come with a fill power between 550-850.
 For what it’s worth, 800+ is considered excellent, 700-799 is very good, and 650-699 is good.
 Anything below 650 is not worth your time.

-There are two types of down that you will find in jackets, duck down, and goose down.
-Geese feathers are considered the better option because it has a higher fill power rating than duck down.
+There are two types of down that you will find in jackets: duck down and goose down.
+Geese feathers are the better option because they have a higher fill power rating than duck down.

 It’s also more expensive but will last longer and provide more warmth.

 Duck down is what you will find in most budget jackets and what I recommend for the thrifty approach to thru-hiking gear.
-It’s more durable than goose down, meaning it can withstand more abuse, and it’s less expensive.
+It’s more durable than goose down, meaning it can withstand more abuse and is less expensive.

 Hydrophobic Down vs. Regular Down

-Within each type of down, there is also the choice of regular untreated down and what is called hydrophobic down.
+Within each type of down, there is also the choice of regular untreated down and hydrophobic down.

 Hydrophobic down has been treated to make it water resistant to help manage moisture, meaning it will still insulate when wet, something regular down cannot do.

-You may also see this as “DWR” or Durable Water Repellent, on jackets.
+On jackets, you may also see this as “DWR” or Durable Water Repellent.

 Responsible Down Standard (RDS) was initiated by The North Face and is now one of the most widely used down standards in the apparel industry